 The course provides an advanced introduction to key theoretical perspectives on adult learning and knowledge-production, where learning is directed primarily towards social change.
 The focus is on informal contexts of learning such as social movements, community development projects, the labour movement, arts/cultural work, and health education.
-Close attention is paid to the ways in which 'adult learning' and 'adult learners' fit and context theoretical debates concerning 'intellectuals', and theoretical debates concerning 'everyday life' and 'social reproduction'.
+Close attention is paid to the ways in which 'adult learning' and 'adult learners' fit and contest theoretical debates concerning 'intellectuals', and theoretical debates concerning 'everyday life' and 'social reproduction'.
 Theoretical resources will be drawn from feminist, radical pedagogy, postcolonial and cultural studies traditions.

 DP requirements: 80% attendance record and completion of all tasks and assignments.
-Assessment: 8000 word essay or equivalent.